 JMU Major: Communication Sciences and Disorders

-The major is a part of the Department of Communication Sciences and Disorders, a program within the College of Health and Behavioral Studies.
+The major is a part of the Department of Communication Sciences and Disorders, an academic unit within the College of Health and Behavioral Studies.

 Research is essential in order to understand more about how humans communicate and the problems that can interfere with their communication.
 The major encourages students to become involved in research, provides them with opportunities to pursue honors projects and honors theses, and encourages students to attend and present their research work with the student's faculty mentor at regional and national conferences.

 There is a nationwide shortage of speech-language pathologists and audiologists, so they are in strong demand for jobs.
 Communication sciences and disorders provides an excellent background for students who want to pursue careers in related areas such as special education, deaf education, medicine, or dentistry and offers an exciting and fascinating course of study for students who simply wish to study the area as a major.